Package Leaflet: Information for the User

 Tel: +30 210 7488 821

-The detailed information about this medicine is available on the website of the European Medicines Agency http://www.ema.europa.eu/.
+Detailed information about this medicine is available on the European Medicines Agency website http://www.ema.europa.eu/.

 Pelgraz does not contain any preservative.
-Due to the possible risk of microbial contamination, Pelgraz syringes are for single use only.
+Due to the possible risk of microbial contamination, Pelgraz syringes are for single use.

 Do not freeze.
 Accidental exposure to freezing temperatures for up to 24 hours does not affect the stability of Pelgraz.
-If exposure has been more than 24 hours or has been frozen more than once, DO NOT use Pelgraz.
+If the exposure has been longer than 24 hours or has been frozen more than once, DO NOT use Pelgraz.

-Use of the pre-filled syringe with needle safety device
+Use of the pre-filled syringe with safety needle guard

-The needle safety device covers the needle after injection to prevent needlestick injuries.
+The safety needle guard covers the needle after injection to prevent needlestick injuries.
 This does not affect the normal functioning of the syringe.
-Press the plunger rod andpush firmlyto the end of the injection to ensure that the syringe has been completely emptied.
+Press the plunger rod and push firmlyat the end of the injection to ensure that the syringe has been completely emptied.
 Hold the skin firmly until the injection is complete.
-Keep the syringe still and slowly lift the finger off the plunger head.
-The plunger rod will move upwards with the finger and the spring will retract the needle into the needle safety device.
+Keep the syringe still and slowly lift your thumb from the plunger head.
+The plunger rod will move up with your thumb, and the spring will retract the needle from the site, within the safety needle guard.

-Do not use a pre-filled syringe if it has fallen onto a hard surface.
+Do not use a pre-filled syringe if it has been dropped onto a hard surface.

 Disposal